 - Any obstruction or delay of a staff member, authoritative agency firefighter, or any School official in the performance of his/her duty.

 - Misuse of or damage to property.
-Any act of misuse, vandalism, malicious or unwarranted damage or destruction, defacing, disfiguring, or unauthorized use of property belonging to EHA including but not limited to heavy equipment, computers, fire alarms, fire equipment, telephones, School keys, resource center materials, and/or safety devices; and any such act against a member of EHA or a guest of EHA.
+Any act of misuse, vandalism, malicious or unwarranted damage or destruction, defacing, disfiguring, or unauthorized use of property belonging to EHA including but not limited to heavy equipment, computers, fire alarms, fire equipment, telephones, School keys, resource center materials, and/or safety devices; and any such action against a member of EHA or a guest of EHA.

 - Misuse of documents or identification cards.
 Any forgery, alteration of, or unauthorized use of EHA documents, forms, records, or identification cards, including the giving of any false information or withholding of necessary information in connection with a student’s admission, enrollment, or status at the School.